KushagarGoel/Data_visualosation/README.md

 We will be visualizing data using pandas, matplotlib etc.

-This is the rainfall data
+This is the rainfall data of India since till 2015